Cemetery RunMay 03, 2018

-That’s when it hit me.
-I’d just come within a few inches of being hit by a car on my daily run.
+Days later, I came within a few inches of being hit by a car on my daily run.

 What to do?

 Beyond the tombstones lay fields and farms.
-Through the mist, I spotted a deer family at the far end of the grounds and heard cows lowing in the distance.
+I often spot a deer and hear cows lowing in the distance.

-Scott Perry - Transformation Specialist at Creative on Purpose.
+Scott Perry, Chief Difference-Maker at Creative on Purpose.

 Ready to get going with the difference only you can make?
-It's time to be creative on purpose.
+Start living your legacy.
+It's time to be creative on purpose!

 If what you just read resonated, please share it with a friend.